Can you buy a house without a Realtor?

 Buying a home without the guidance of a real estate agent might make sense if you have a strong handle on how the process works and confidence in your ability to navigate the deal on your own.
 Here are some common reasons for buying a house without a Realtor:

-_You’re purchasing a home from a trusted friend or family member.
+_ You’re purchasing a home from a trusted friend or family member.

-_You have a specific home you want to buy and have a good idea of its value.
+_ You have a specific home you want to buy and have a good idea of its value.

-_You’ve hired an experienced real estate attorney to walk you through the paperwork and offer advice.
+_ You’ve hired an experienced real estate attorney to walk you through the paperwork and offer advice.

-_You’ve purchased multiple properties and understand the process.
+_ You’ve purchased multiple properties and understand the process.

-_The seller isn’t willing to pay the commission for a buyer’s agent, and you don’t want to pay it either.
+_ The seller isn’t willing to pay the commission for a buyer’s agent, and you don’t want to pay it either.

 BOTTOM LINE